Bill-Stewart/ApacheTomcatSetup/building.md

     Publisher=Apache Software Foundation
     Major=9
     Minor=0
-    Patch=30
+    Patch=41

     [Setup]
     Author=Bill Stewart
-    Version=1.0.0.3
     URL=https://github.com/Bill-Stewart/ApacheTomcatSetup

-The `Version` line specifies the version number for the Setup program itself.
+The version number of the setup executable will match the version number of Tomcat being installed, with a trailing ".0" appended.
+(For example, if the Tomcat version is 9.0.41, the version number of the setup executable will be 9.0.41.0).

 ## Compile the Inno Setup Script